TechAngelX/XMLSerializer/README.md

 # XMLSerializer

 A lightweight XML serializer in Java using the Reflection API.
-Converts objects into XML format by inspecting public getter methods.
+Converts POJOs into XML format by inspecting public getter methods.
 Designed for basic types (`int`, `String`) and null handling — no external libraries required.

 ©2025 Ricki Angel
 ---